 Address: Slezská 15

-Another place in the centre of Prague that recently opened but already attracts a lot of young people in the evenings: Swim, a bar-restaurant located on the ground floor mixed with a club downstairs for helter-skelter parties.
+Another place in the centre of Prague that opened not too long ago but already attracts a lot of young people in the evenings: Swim, a bar-restaurant located on the ground floor mixed with a club downstairs for helter-skelter parties.

 Although the stylish and bright interior might be enough to captivate visitors, many people come back to taste Swim’s delicious breakfasts, bottled wine and cheap cocktails.
-Visit the Swim Club in the evening and come back to the restaurant for lunch between 11.30 am and 3.00 pm to try its signature couscous salad with feta.
+Visit the Swim Club in the evening and come back to the restaurant for lunch between 11.30 am and 3.00 pm to try one of its signature dishes.

 Address: Štěpánská 36